GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 Ryan's tendency toward romantic absorption appears to predate the final year.
 In a relationship with Lauren around 2015, Ryan, who was essentially atheist or nonreligious, reportedly dated a strongly Christian and sexually conservative woman for years.
 They reportedly did not have intercourse, although Ryan said they did "everything but that."
 Ryan visited her at her parents' home on weekends, slept on the downstairs couch, and did not have Lauren sleeping over.
 He complained about her thinking as illogical for years but, when Garrett asked why he stayed, answered in substance: "Cuz I like her?"
 In the later Cara relationship, Ryan reportedly dropped much of his own friend network, spent time primarily with Cara's friends, and joined her family's summer vacations.

 There is also an older mood/self-focus pattern.
-Garrett and Heather affectionately called Ryan "Eeyore," especially around 2021, when he was remembered as moody and prone to "woe is me" speeches about relationships, erectile dysfunction, work, and other problems.
+Garrett affectionately called Ryan "Eeyore," especially around 2021, when he was remembered as moody and prone to "woe is me" speeches about relationships, erectile dysfunction, work, and other problems.
 During a New Hampshire cabin trip, John reportedly drove Ryan from Pittsburgh to New Hampshire because John did not want to fly and rent a car.
 John later said Ryan did not offer to take a driving shift, talked extensively about himself and his problems, and did not offer gas money.
 At the cabin, Ryan reportedly spent much of the time disengaged, taking naps, including falling asleep during a river float and initially declining to join group games.

 During the 2023-2024 period, Ryan increasingly interpreted difficult interpersonal interactions through psychological categories: narcissism, borderline personality disorder, manipulation, control, toxicity, emotional unavailability, and similar labels.
 That tendency appears to predate Nienke.
 It appears in relation to Cara in 2023, Garrett in 2023, Sarah, Sasha, Savannah, Mallory, and possibly broader dating categories such as nurses or dancers.
 Nienke is the conspicuous exception.
 Despite being partnered, emotionally ambiguous, physically affectionate, and sometimes asking for significant practical help, she does not appear in the recovered record as someone Ryan pathologized.
 Instead, he describes her as sweet, special, affectionate, and possibly romantically interested.